webdevelopersunil/Node-Core/README.md

 # Extended to Multi Pages through Switch Routes
 - being used res.url for identify the route and Switch case for multi page paths.
 - for rendering page data used the fs(file system) function readFile.

+# Contact List (Express JS)
+- set-up running server using the express